Skip to main content

 Step-by-step guide for handling a water leak in your home: emergency mitigation, what insurance covers, mold prevention timeline, documentation tips, and what NOT to do before the adjuster arrives.

-What inflation guard coverage does, how it automatically increases dwelling limits, the hidden trap with coinsurance calculations, how it raises premiums, and how to evaluate whether it is helping or hurting.
+What inflation guard does, how it raises dwelling limits automatically, the hidden coinsurance trap, and how to tell whether it's helping or hurting your claim.

 Insurance Appraisal in California: The Complete Guide